jamos-tay/aeutils/user_docs.md

 - You use the minimum number of keyframes per property.
 This makes tweaking things easier.
 - You can use multiples of your loop length, e.g. (4s, 8s, 12s...)

-*Advanced tip: What if you need your own expression on a property?*
+*Advanced tip: What if you need a different expression on a property?*

 Did you know `loopOut()` (and many other AE expressions) can be used to substitute the property's default expression?